Home

 Daughter Sarah "Sallie" Younkin (1856-1924) was born on April 17, 1856 (or 1860).
 She never married.
 Sallie resided in Pittsburgh for many years.

-When the federal census was enumerated in 1910, the 54-year-old Sallie shared a home with her 48-year-old widowed sister Emma Jane Barnes on Atlantic Avenue in Pittsburgh, with no occupation other than their "own income."
-That year, their single, 22-year-old, Kansas-born nephew George Emmanuel Myers lived under her roof, employed as a bookkeeper for a local electric company.
+When the federal census was enumerated in 1910, the 54-year-old Sallie shared a home with her 48-year-old widowed sister Emma Jane Barnes on Atlantic Avenue in Pittsburgh, with no occupation other than their "own income" that the sister had inherited from a wealthy husband.
+Sallie herself had been bequeathed $1,000.
+That year, their single, 22-year-old, Kansas-born nephew George Earl Myers lived under their roof, employed as a bookkeeper for a local electric company.

 By 1920, when the census again was taken, Sally and her nephew remained on South Atlantic Avenue, with George now working as a bookkeeper for a Pittsburgh steel company.

 She was afflicted with chronic heart disease and hardening of the arteries.
 She died of these ailments on July 11, 1924 at the age of 68, at the home of her sister, Nancy Forsythe, at Valley View Farm near Vanderbilt.
-Her remains were interred in Jersey Cemetery, with a simple headstone placed at her final spot of rest.
+An obituary was printed in the Meyersdale Republican.
+Her remains were interred in the old family plot at Jersey Cemetery, with services led by Rev. Stevens of the First Baptist Church, Connellsville and in Ursina by Rev. George O. Ritter.
+A simple headstone placed at her final spot of rest.

 The ancient Jersey Church and burying grounds today